-Under peak margin reporting, CC shall send 4 Snapshot in a day on scheduled time (In a random, system driven process).
+Under peak margin reporting, CC shall send 4 Snapshots in a day on a scheduled time (In a random, system-driven process).
 At the end of the day, Exchange will consider the maximum margin across that 4 snapshots/Margin files for any client which will be considered as Peak Margin.

 We (GEPL) have to report the margin collected from each client as at EOD and the peak margin collected during the day.